mwolinska/QD4CSP/README.md

 Chair of Materials Design at the Department of Materials at Imperial College London.

 ## Deprecation Notice
-This reporistory is deprecated in favour of the implemntation used for the publication resulting from this work.
+This repository is deprecated in favour of the implemntation used for the publication resulting from this work.
 You can access the code [here](https://github.com/adaptive-intelligent-robotics/QD4CSP).